 - Best practices for implementing Yubico Login for Windows, such as configuring a primary and a backup YubiKey for each account

 - A comprehensive description of how the end-user interacts with the system after YubiKeys have been implemented

 Note: Enabling full disk encryption (FDE) using something like BitLocker is highly recommended when using Yubico Login for Windows.
 If you do not enable FDE, it will be possible to disable the YubiKey requirement by starting Windows in safe mode.

 It is assumed that those who install and configure Yubico Login for Windows are comfortable with managing Windows computers.
 This user guide is written for both:

 - An individual user installing Yubico Login for Windows to configure their own account for login with YubiKeys

 - An administrator such as an IT professional installing Yubico Login for Windows to configure login with YubiKeys for a group of end-users.

 Refer to the User Experience section at the end of this document for a description of what end-users can expect after their accounts have been configured to require YubiKeys.

-- For each user (both admins and end-users) at least one, and preferably two of any of the YubiKeys listed in the Applicable Products section above.
+- For each user (both admins and end-users) at least one (preferably two) of the YubiKeys listed in the Compatible devices section above.